Welcome authors, writers and would-be publishers ... come in, pull up a virtual seat & let's talk about the written word...

 What's Your Point of View?

 First-time novelists often struggle with choosing a point of view (PoV).
 Point of view is the manner in which the “voice” (or narration) of a story is told.
 As an editor, I would probably advise inexperienced novelists to stick to one point of view.
-That’s not to say a careful writer cannot change the point of view within a novel, but only if they can skilfully weave together a story almost seamlessly, which few novices can.
+That’s not to say a careful writer cannot change the point of view within a novel, but only if they weave together almost seamlessly, which few authors can achieve.

-Sometimes, point of view changes can jolt the reader out of one character’s life too abruptly (unless that is what you were aiming for!).
-Ah, yes, dear readers, there are always exceptions—that’s what makes writing, and studying the craft of writing, so exciting.
-Writers can choose one of the following points of view (or, as mentioned above, incorporate several into their novel):
+Point-of-view changes often jolt the reader out of one character’s life too abruptly (unless that is what you were aiming for!).
+Ah, yes, dear readers, there are always exceptions — that’s what makes writing, and studying the craft of writing, so exciting.
+Writers can choose one of the following points of view, or, as mentioned above, incorporate several into their novel.

 First person is a good way to relate to your character as a writer (and, yes, you can even include some autobiographical elements) and create a believable voice for your protagonist.
 Many young adult novels are written in first person.